Appiko/arduino-projects/Distance_Measurement/README.md

   }
 }
 ```
-Make the connections, connect arduino to your desktop.
+Make the connections, connect Arduino to your desktop.
 Select Board as "Arduino Leonardo", select the port and upload the code.
 Now move your hand (or whatever object you want!) up and down over the distance sensor.
 You see the distance measured on the OLED!

 Observations :